Arunkumar638209/Data_Analysis_Dashboard/README.md

-Sales-Data-Analysis (Interactive Dashboard creation using MS Excel)
+## Sales-Data-Analysis (Interactive Dashboard creation using MS Excel)

-Project Objective
+## Project Objective
 The Sales Analysis wants to create an annual sales report for 2000.
 So that, the owner of the sales can understand their customers and grow more sales in 2025 & 2026.
+## Dataset used: Sales_Data
+## Questions (KPIs)
+Compare the sales and orders using single chart.

+Which month got the highest sales and orders?

+Who purchased more - Men or Women?

+What are different order status in 2022?

+List top 10 states contributingto the sales?

+Relation between age and gender based on number of orders.

+Which Channel is contributing maximum to the sales?

+Highest selling category?

+Percentage of Total Orders delivered

+Dashboard Interaction